Clearlingo Editing and Proofreading

 In first class they have first-class seats.

-Note: do not use a hyphen with compound adjectives which use an -ly.
+Note: Do not use a hyphen with compound adjectives which use an -ly.

 He wore a newly washed shirt.